CNCJ-80K-1 - Vibratory plate Vevor - Free user manual and instructions

 The engine switch must be in the ON position for the engine to run.
 Turning the engine switch to the OFF position stops the engine.

-text_image ENGINE SWITCH OFF ON
+ENGINE SWITCH OFF ON

 Choke Lever

 The choke lever opens and closes the choke valve in the carburetor.
-The CLOSE position enriches the fuel mixture for starting a cold engi The OPEN position provides the correct fuel mixture for operation after starting, and for restarting a warm engine.
+The CLOSE position enriches the fuel mixture for starting a cold engine.
+The OPEN position provides the correct fuel mixture for operation after starting, and for restarting a warm engine.

 Some engine applications use a remotely-mounted choke control rather than the engine-mounted choke lever shown here.

-text_image CHoke LEVER OPEN CLOSE (6)
+CHOKE LEVER OPEN CLOSE (6)

 Recoil Starter Grip